laurakcleve/terrain-blog/content/blog/cavern-entrance-part-2/index.md

 ![floor-textured](floor-textured.jpg)

-Same deal on the steps.
+Same deal with the texturing on the steps.

 ![steps-textured](steps-textured.jpg)

-Now for the 'grout'.
-I mixed up some plaster of paris and watered it down pretty heavily, to the point where it would kind of flow more easily into the cracks.
+Now for the "grout".
+I mixed up some plaster of paris and watered it down pretty heavily, to the point where it would flow more easily into the cracks.
 It was pretty tedious, I scooped up a bit onto a tiny sculpting tool, spread it into a gap, and wiped away the excess.

 ![floor-grouted](floor-grouted.jpg)